$THH$ of the Morava $E$-theory Spectrum $E_{2}$: Preliminaries

 The Bökstedt spectral sequence is an essential tool that computes the homology of $THH(R)$ from the Hochschild homology of the homology of a ring spectrum $R$ for any homology theory that satisfies the Künneth theorem \cite[Theorem IX.2.9]{MR1417719}.
 Examples of such homology theories include ordinary homology theory with field coefficients and all Morava $K$-theories $K(i)$.

 For the homology theory $K(i)$ and the ring spectrum $E_2$, the associated Bökstedt spectral sequence has the form

-Here $K(i)_{\ast}$ and $K(i)_{\ast}E_{2}$ are graded rings, and so the Hochschild homology has an internal degree ($s$ in the display) in addition to a homological degree ($r$ in the display).
+Here $K(i)_{\ast}$ and $K(i)_{\ast}E_{2}$ are graded rings, and so the Hochschild homology has an internal degree ($s$ in \eqref{BSS Equation}) in addition to a homological degree ($r$ in \eqref{BSS Equation}).
 To construct the spectral sequence, we use the cyclic bar construction of $THH$ and the fact that smash product commutes with geometric realization